marcusellison/thinking/content/software-does-not-show-you-the-right-information-unless-you-know-what-you-are-looking-for.md

 Words can often be on the tip of the tongue.
 The human brain is terrible at keeping more than a few ideas top of mind.

-This is one reason why [[effective knowledge software allows the reader to come across the most relevant information, even if the composer or recipients forget about it]]
+This is one reason why [[effective knowledge software allows the reader to come across the most relevant information, even if the composer or recipients forget about it]] it is also why [[Effective knowledge tools organize attention and working memory in the context of willpower]]